jballesterosc/jballesterosc/README.md

 ## Hi there 👋

-I'm Jay Ballesteros, originally from Colima, México, somehow enthusiastic about open source, data and python development.
+I'm Jay Ballesteros, originally from Colima, México, somehow enthusiastic about open source, data and python.

 ### What projects I am currently working on?